marshallpowell97/staubli_experimental/staubli_val3_driver/README.md

 ### Configuration

-The TCP sockets on the CS8 controller/emulator must be configured prior to using the driver, otherwise a runtime error will be displayed on the teach pendant and the driver will not work.
+The TCP sockets on the CS8C/CS9 controller/emulator must be configured prior to using the driver, otherwise a runtime error will be displayed on the teach pendant and the driver will not work.

 Two sockets (TCP Servers) are required.

+#### CS8C

  From `Main menu`:

 1. Control panel --> I/O --> Socket --> TCP Servers
 2. Configure two sockets
+   * Name: Feedback, Port: 11002, Timeout: -1, End of string: 13, Nagle: Off
+   * Name: Motion, Port: 11000, Timeout: -1, End of string: 13, Nagle: Off

+#### CS9

+ From `Home`:

+1. IO --> Socket --> TCP Servers --> "+"
+2. Configure two sockets
-   * Name: Feedback, Port: 11002, Timeout: -1, Delimiter: 13, Nagle: Off
+   * Name: Feedback, Port: 11002, Timeout: -1, End of string: 13, Nagle: Off
-   * Name: Motion, Port: 11000, Timeout: -1, Delimiter: 13, Nagle: Off
+   * Name: Motion, Port: 11000, Timeout: -1, End of string: 13, Nagle: Off

 ### Run the driver (ROS-I server)